 All models and observational estimates agree that interannual variability in net CO2 uptake is much larger over land than over the ocean.
 Studies demonstrate that regional variations in both the trends and the yearly strength of the terrestrial carbon sink are considerable.
-Land carbon uptake is dominated by the extratropical northern latitudes (Ciais et al., 2019) (see also Section 5.4.5.3 and Figure 5.25) because the tropics may have become a net source of carbon (Baccini et al., 2017).
+Land carbon uptake is dominated by the extratropical northern latitudes (see also Section 5.4.5.3 and Figure 5.25; Ciais et al., 2019) because the tropics may have become a net source of carbon (Baccini et al., 2017).
 At local to regional scales, the dominant driver of yearly sink strength variations is water availability, but at continental to global scales, temperature anomalies are the dominant driver (Section 5.2.1.4.2; Jung et al., 2017).
 The major role of levels of water stored in the ground in influencing land-atmosphere CO2 exchange has also been confirmed through simultaneous analysis of satellite gravimetry and atmospheric CO2 levels (Humphrey et al., 2018).
 When considered globally, simulated land and ocean carbon sinks fall within the range of observation-based estimates with high confidence.
-But there is also high confidence that that apparent success arises for the wrong reasons, as models underestimate the NH carbon sink, as discussed in Section 5.4.5.3.
+But there is also high confidence that that apparent success arises for the wrong reasons, as models underestimate the Northern Hemisphere carbon sink, as discussed in Section 5.4.5.3.

 [START FIGURE 3.31 HERE]